Academcis/cas-handi-talk/README.md

 <div style="border: 1px solid black; padding: 10px;">

 <p>
-This project was developed as part of the <strong>Context Awareness Systems</strong> course in the Master’s in Computer Engineering – Mobile Computing during the academic year of 2024/2025.
+  This project was developed as part of the <strong>Context Awareness Systems</strong> course on the Master's in Computer Engineering (Mobile Computing) degree during the 2023/24 academic year.
 </p>

 <h1>Collaborators</h1>